 As of January 1st, 2018, the minimum wage in Ontario is set as follows:

 |Students (under 18 years old)||$13.15 per hour|

 |Liquor Servers||$12.20 per hour|

 |Homeworkers||$15.40 per hour|

 |Hunting and Fishing Guides||$70.00 per day (less than five consecutive hours in a day); $140.00 per day (five or more hours in a day, whether or not the hours are consecutive)|

-For the most part, almost all employers and employees in Ontario are covered under the ESA.
-The lowest rate of pay applies equally to all employees, regardless of age or working hours.
-However, there are some jobs that exempt employees from these minimum labour law requirements.
+For the most part, almost all employers and employees in Ontario are covered under the ESA’s minimum wage requirements.
+The lowest rate of pay applies equally to all employees regardless of working hours.
+This includes employees who are:

-Employer Line can help ensure that your employees are compensated appropriately.
-Call our complimentary 24/7 HR and employment standards helpline to speak with one of our HR experts.
-1(833) 247-3650 is the number to call, at anytime you have a question.
-We’re happy to answer your questions.
+Employer Line can help ensure that your employees are compensated according to Ontario’s regulations.
+Call our HR and employment standards helpline to speak with one of our HR experts: 1-833-247-3650.